Freddy vs. Jason vs. Ash: The Nightmare Warriors: Writing

 Co-writer Jeff Katz had plans for The Nightmare Warriors as soon as the first Freddy vs. Jason vs. Ash moved from film to the comic book medium.
 He says, "I basically knew most of the larger strokes of what I'd want to do to cap the Vs. "trilogy", so to speak.
 In many ways, it's very simply been about - "What would I most want to see as a fan?"
 And as a fan of these franchises, what I appreciate more than anything is a sense of continuity."
 Katz claims that these horror franchises were always best when they carried characters over from film to film, and that the aim of Nightmare Warriors was "about tying everything together".
-The subtitle, The Nightmare Warriors, was homage to A Nightmare on Elm Street 3: Dream Warriors, Katz's favorite entry of that series.
+The subtitle, The Nightmare Warriors, was a homage to A Nightmare on Elm Street 3: Dream Warriors, Katz's favorite entry of that series.
 Kuhoric feels the title is fitting since Nightmare Warriors is a survivor's story.

 The writers' biggest concern was making sure the characters' voices felt accurate.
-James Kuhoric says, "A licensed comic book's first priority has to be that the actions and dialog are true to the series they comes from.
+James Kuhoric says, "A licensed comic book's first priority has to be that the actions and dialogue are true to the series they comes from.
 As a fan, I can't stand picking up any book that reads like the writer didn't watch the show.
 It's sad to say, but I've read far more bad licensed stuff than good."
 The writers held several discussions debating how the characters should act in certain scenes.
 Jeff Katz asserts that Freddy and Ash are "defined by their tones", so getting their voices right was crucial; he feels the success of the first Freddy vs. Jason vs. Ash came from their accurate characterization.
 However, artist Jason Craig feels that "it's a tightrope to walk"; he enjoys Freddy's wisecracks but prefers the character to be darker, stating "People forget he was a child killer.
 He was a very sadistic man."
 Discussing the relationship between Freddy and Ash, Craig says that "it's almost like watching two stand up comedians try to kill each other".